Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

 Click the picture below to see the movie from JINGDIAO:
 [![Create points on face with NX OPEN](https://img.youtube.com/vi/2ylW4YDFr9g/0.jpg)](https://www.youtube.com/watch?v=2ylW4YDFr9g)

-Every egg is unique.
-There are two key points in the steps of carving an egg.
-Detecting the shape of the egg and automatically generating a toolpath.
-So the machining process can be split into two steps:
+Every egg is unique, there are two key points in the steps of carving an egg, detecting the shape of the egg and automatically generating a toolpath, So the machining process can be split into two steps:
 ## **1. Detect part deformation**
 Detect part distortion by probe:
 Part deformation can be checked by probe or scanner, here we use the probe as an example: